 What Should You Bake?

 Cookies, Brownies, Whole Cakes, Cake Pops, Candies, Cupcakes.
 Be sure to label items that are high allergen like nuts, egg, soy.
-It is a good idea to include a few allergy friendly foods at your bake sale too and label them.
+It is a good idea to include a few allergies friendly foods at your bake sale too and label them.
 Offer a variety of sizes from individual servings to whole pies and cakes.
 Be sure to price in whole numbers for easy change making and offer at several price points.

 Shop at the dollar stores and crafts stores for inexpensive packaging.
-You can get creative and pick up items year round after the holidays.
+You can get creative and pick up items year-round after the holidays.
 Think small buckets, take-out containers, cellophane bags, fabric bags, ribbon, stickers and gift boxes.
 Create cute price tags for your baked goods that can double as gift tags.
 For easy transportation, package cupcakes in clear punch cups, covered in cellophane and tied with a bow and name tag.
 Consider having a “grab bag”.
 Kids love surprises so this may be fun.
 Package them in brown paper bags with a ribbon but sure label any allergens.

 Bring trash bags, cleaning supplies a cash box with plenty of change, price stickers and marking pens.
 Provide bags for customers to carry their goodies home in.
 Have a copy of each recipe available for people to look at.
 This is especially important for people who need to know the ingredients because of special diets or allergies.
 Pick up inexpensive plastic gloves for serving food if not all pre-packaged.
 Be sure to bring your own tables and chairs if necessary plus a table cloth.